mjsamberg/courses/courses/dlprograms/leadership/3_planning.md

 course: "dlprograms"
 unit: 2
 ---
 Once a vision for digital-age learning has been built and the current status is known, the process of program planning can begin.
-Typically this will happen in two phases: the development of a logic model (or a theory of action) and then the development of a formal strategic pan.
+Typically this will happen in two phases: the development of a logic model (or a theory of action) and then the development of a formal strategic plan.

 ## Logic Models
 A [logic model][1] is a tool for articulating the key elements of a project to support strategic planning and change management efforts.
 It's a graphical representation that can support a clear understanding of the project, goals, and assumptions.
 It can also be used as a tool for promoting stakeholder buy-in.
 Logic Models tend to be living documents and are typically revised often throughout a program cycle.

-{% include figure.html image="leadership/samplelogicmodel.png" alt="Sample Logic Model" caption="Source: Friday Institute Research and Evaluation Team" %}
+{% include figure.html image="leadership/samplelogicmodel.png" alt="FIZZ flipped-classroom logic model, developed by Drs.
+Jeni Corn and Lodge McCammon - activities are grouped into two columns, programmatic activities (e.g., teacher training, video production support) and classroom activities (e.g., students watching recorded lessons at home, in-class time used for practice and application).
+Arrows connect each activity to short-term outcomes (immediate changes in teacher or student behavior) and then to intermediate outcomes (sustained changes in classroom practice), which in turn link to the model's ultimate goal." caption="Source: Friday Institute Research and Evaluation Team" %}

 Logic models contain three major elements:
 * Strategies/activities - the main activities being done in the project.